dacastro4/laravel-gmail/readme.md

 For laravel >=5.5 that's all.
 This package supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

+# Migration from 0.6 to 1.0
+The only changed made was the multi credentials feature.
+- Change your composer.json from `"dacastro4/laravel-gmail": "^0.6"` to `"dacastro4/laravel-gmail": "^1.0"`

+If you don't want the multi user credentials, you don't have to do anything else, if you do, you're going to have to login again to create a new credentials file per user.

 # Configuration

 You only have to set the following variables on your `.env` file and you'll be on your way: